 But there was a lot of hesitation the first few months…and I wasn’t completely sold on being all in with Evad.
 Should I be doing just this or getting another job to pay for living expenses?
 I knew that if I landed another job, my time would be consumed to that and the dream of getting Evad Design to a small design company would pass under the bus.

 It was a recent trip home in the summer that really got me going.
-But not because I landed new clients or more work.
+But not because I landed new clients or more work, I made a new job by designing LED raised lettering for Yacht lettering and it was really exciting.
 Just the refresh or change of environment helps.
 I’m good at what I do and I’m in a great position to get this small design company started.
 And I know seeing most of my family really keeps me going, grounded, and inspired.

 Evad Design is Ready to Dance